 Statistics show that taking your eyes off the road for just two seconds can double your risk of a crash.
 Unfortunately, most drivers engaging in distracted behaviors are losing sight of the road long enough to quadruple their risk of an accident.
 For example, a report commissioned by the Federal Motor Carrier Safety Administration (PDF link) found that sending or receiving a text takes a driver’s eyes off the road for an average of 4.6 seconds, the equivalent of blindly driving an entire football field at 55 miles per hour.

-Despite the well documented dangers of distracted driving, it continues to pose a serious problem.
+Despite the well-documented dangers of distracted driving, it continues to pose a serious problem.
 However, as a recent article from Our Kids points out, it’s not just cell phones that are causing problems on our roadways.
-Here are the top 5 causes of driver distractions:
+Here are some of the causes of distracted driving:

 1) Cell Phones